American Stars 'n Bars: Writing

 In "Will to Love", Young tells "the story of a salmon swimming upstream.
 Laden with my own feelings of love and survival."
 Young has performed the song only once, the night he recorded at his home in front of a roaring fire.
-"Homegrown", a lighthearted tribute to marijuana, was first recorded as the title track of the unreleased album.

 "Like a Hurricane", one of Young's signature songs, recounts a tempestuous romance, as Young described in a 2020 post to his website: "She had so much love he couldn't handle it.
 She was always a step away but he loved her forever.
 He just couldn't reach her.
 But he did, and she never forgot that."
 In a September 1982 interview, Young said: "I wrote it on an organ, on the string synthesizer.
 I remember the night I wrote it, I stayed up all night playing it after I wrote it.
 It always had a feeling to me that it was going to take off.
 It was never going to be a peaceful little song."
 In his memoir Special Deluxe, Young recalls bar hopping on Skyline Boulevard:

 "... we pulled over at Skeggs Point Scenic Lookout to park and enjoy some cocaine...
 There was a newspaper in the backseat with me and I picked up a felt-tip marker, one of my favorite writing tools, and scratched out a few words.
 Later that night when I got back to the ranch, I sat down at the electric organ I had built...
 The unearthly sound resonated in my little cabin for hours and hours while I uncovered the melody and chords that dwelled in those lyrics I had written in Taylor’s DeSoto."

+"Homegrown", a lighthearted tribute to marijuana, was first recorded as the title track of the unreleased album.